 The title of funded project

-The recipient type of award grantee: business, individual, nonprofit, public agency, or tribal government.
+The recipient type of award grantee: business, individual, nonprofit, other legal entity, public agency, or tribal government.
 (Refer to eligible applicant field definitions above under Grant Terms and Definitions.)

 Primary Recipient Name

 State agencies indicate if additional recipients (e.g. sub, secondary, or co-recipients/grantees) were listed in the application.
 The California Grants Portal does not collect additional information about sub-recipients.
 For more information about the names of additional recipients, please contact the administering agency.

 The total dollar amount awarded to the recipient through this grant or loan